 You can also view our entire Hudson Valley Climate Resilience playlist in YouTube.

 There are over 15 state and public grant and loan programs totaling over $170 million to help support projects related to climate resilience in your community.
-You can visit our Funding climate adaptation and resilience webpage and the NYS DEC green infrastructure funding programs webpage.
-Many of these programs are lumped into the NYS Consolidated Funding Application which is due on July 30, 2021.
+To learn more, you can visit our Funding climate adaptation and resilience webpage.
+Many of these programs are lumped into the NYS Consolidated Funding Application which is due annually in July.
 If you've missed this year's deadline, now is good time to start preparing for the next round.

 Hudson Dynamic Shorelines